 Every single person I know enrolled their kids in top international schools.
 I’m constantly being cornered about it.
 Even my kids’ friends are starting to make fun of my children’s school and their English accents.
 It’s outrageous and I find myself always making excuses instead of being proud of my children who are not stuck in a socially-privileged bubble.

-Dear fellow parents, I have realized that exposing your kids to people from different backgrounds does wonders for their personalities.
+Dear fellow parents, I have realized that exposing your kids to people from different backgrounds does wonder for their personalities.
 Instead of being privileged, materialistic, entitled, classists, and out-of-tune with the real world, they become passionate, accepting, realists, and prepared for the real world.
 Instead of looking down at parents who couldn’t afford top-notch schools, look at the life lessons you are teaching your children when you make fun of other students.

 Dear parents, we all want the best schools that we can afford for our children, but by no means does expensive mean ideal.
 No matter how hard I try, I’m always feeling guilty by the social stigma and I hate it because I know they’re vain.